OrdinaryMagician/marisa_m/README.md

 OK, enough sidetracking, let's focus on the stuff™.
 As any typical **Anarukon** warrior, you've got access to a dedicated *"bag of holding"* where you can fit all your items and weapons that aren't in use.
 There's a total of six weapons *(plus melee)* that you can bring with yourself, and three always-available spells that you can cycle from and cast at will, with any weapon active.

-**Marisa** isn't very fast, not very mobile, but she can speed up at the cost of not being able to shoot and run simultaneously.
-She compensates for this slowness by being basically a *"mighty glacier"*.
+**Marisa** isn't very fast, not very mobile, but she compensates for this by being basically a *"mighty glacier"*.
 Her damage resistances are something to behold, and there's additionally the fact that her weapons tend to be very...
 Massive.

-**Marisa** can swim with ease, even while wielding massive weapons, so you don't need to worry about sinking.
-She of course also has methods for breathing underwater *(as does her boyfriend, again, more on that later)*.
+She can also swim with ease, even while wielding massive weapons, so you don't need to worry about sinking, and of course, she also has methods for breathing underwater *(as does her boyfriend, again, more on that later)*.

 ---